feanorian/PHSX815_Week6/README.md

 `-root`  weights/roots for polynomial in Gaussian-Legendre integral

 ## mc_int_ellipse.py
 HW #7: Script to perform Monte Carlo integration.
-In this case, it is an elliptical funtion with the presumption that it is centered at the origin.
+In this case, it is an elliptical function with the presumption that it is centered at the origin.

 ### Usage: